Scholarships

 Yes.
 All recipients must complete 8 hours of service at Palama Settlement for every $1,000 awarded.

-When will recipients be announced?
+When are recipients be announced?

 Still have questions?